Video: Incredible Near Miss Of Patrol Officer As Semi Truck Slams Into Crashed Car

 WHARTON, Texas (CBSDFW.COM) – It was a close call for one Wharton County Sheriff Tuesday morning, when an 18-wheeler nearly hit him at the scene of a crash.

-It was dark and road conditions looked slick, on Highway 59 northbound, just north of Highway 71 where the near miss happened.READ MORE: $3,000 To $3,600 Child Tax Credits: Why The Promised Monthly Payments May Be Delayed
+It was dark and road conditions looked slick, on Highway 59 northbound, just north of Highway 71 where the near miss happened.READ MORE: 100-Year-Old North Texan, World War II Pilot Martha Cowan Celebrates Lifetime Of Breaking Gender Barriers

 Despite Corporal Fiala’s flashing emergency lights, the big rig slammed into the driver’s side corner of the car’s front end.

-Video shows Fiala jump back, and look at the truck in amazement after it slammed into the car.READ MORE: 'Shy, Sweet, Zebra With A Silly Side,' Keeya Suffers Fatal Head Injury At Dallas Zoo
+Video shows Fiala jump back, and look at the truck in amazement after it slammed into the car.READ MORE: Federal Expert Testifies During Congressional Hearing Texas Did Not Adequately Prepare Electric Grid For Extreme Winter Weather

 Law enforcement is sharing video of the incident to promote awareness about slowing down when drivers see emergency lights.